Felipe Ochoa Mogrovejo – Women Deliver

 Please share your biggest wins as an advocate for gender equality.

 In 2012, I co-founded the Aequitas Association for gender equality where I am currently volunteering as the Director of Diversity.
 I had the responsibility to prepare annual short-term courses, fundraising events, and conferences related to the prevention and visualization of gender violence, improving the knowledge of new masculinities and empowering girls and women.
-Even though Aequitas is a small organization, it became a key influencer on gender policies through advocacy strategies and networking with local and national actors.
-We successfully trained 200 children and women from peripheral communities and developed an advocacy network with several organizations that worked on gender and LGBTIQ’s rights.
-Thus, this coalition participated as a permanent member on the Local Board to Eradicate Gender Violence in Cuenca, Ecuador, and contributed to the implementation of the Law to Prevent and Eradicate Violence against Women, both at the local and national sphere.
+Our work in this organization let me the opportunity to work as the first Undersecretary for Diversities and also held the positition as Undersecretary for Human Rights in the Ecuador's Secretariat of Human Rights.

 Outside of your gender equality advocacy work, what do you enjoy doing?